The Bayonets

-The Bayonets is an independent rock band based in Los Angeles, California.
+The Bayonets is an American independent rock band based in Los Angeles, California.
 Formed in 2011 by Brian Ray and Oliver Leiber after years of collaboration on Brian Ray's two solo albums, Mondo Magneto (2005) and This Way Up (2009).
-Oliver had the idea to form a band together, so they got together to write a series of singles for release throughout 2013, beginning on Valentine’s Day with the song "Sucker for Love" and followed 3 months later by "Smartphone".
+Oliver had the idea to form a band together, so they got together to write a series of singles for release throughout 2013, beginning on Valentine’s Day with the song "Sucker for Love" and followed three months later by "Smartphone".
 Stevie Van Zandt separately named both songs the "Coolest Song in the World" on "Little Steven's Underground Garage" radio show broadcast on terrestrial and satellite stations worldwide.

-Members and Contributors
+Members and contributors

 Brian Ray

 Brian Ray is an American session musician, guitarist, bassist, singer–songwriter, and musical director.
 He is best known for his work as a rhythm, lead, and bass guitarist with Paul McCartney.
 Ray also spent 14 years and recorded several albums with Etta James.

 Oliver Leiber

-Oliver Leiber is a songwriter/producer who has been on the radio for 30 years, writing with artists like Rod Stewart, Ke$ha, and The Corrs.
-Oliver Leiber is the son of Jerry Leiber of Leiber and Stoller, who wrote the songbook of Rock & Roll with songs like “Hound Dog”, “Jailhouse Rock”, “Poison Ivy”, “Charlie Brown”, and “Stand By Me”.
+Oliver Leiber is a songwriter/producer who has been on the radio for 30 years, writing with artists such as Rod Stewart, Ke$ha, and The Corrs.
+Oliver Leiber is the son of Jerry Leiber of Leiber and Stoller, who wrote songs including "Hound Dog", "Jailhouse Rock", "Poison Ivy", "Charlie Brown", and "Stand By Me".

-Other Contributors
+Other contributors

 Lucrecia López Sanz (of Argentina's Nube 9) contributes lead and harmony vocals to the band's sound.
 Other musicians involved in The Bayonets include Scott Shriner (Weezer), Davey Faragher (Elvis Costello), Adam MacDougall (Black Crowes), and Larry Taylor (Tom Waits, Canned Heat).
 Steven Tyler (Aerosmith) offered harmony vocals and a bluesy harmonica solo to the song, "Vagabond Soul".
 The Bayonets record for Ray-O-Matic Records.

 The Bayonets began recording the five singles at Brian Ray and Oliver Leiber's home studios in California in August 2012.
 Brian, Oliver, and Lucrecia also filmed a music video for the third single.

 Singles

-Sucker For Love
+"Sucker For Love"

 The Bayonets' first single was released on February 14, 2013.
 A music video was also released in conjunction with Steven Van Zandt's radio edit and a wider radio release.
 The video was directed by Brian French and Linda Cevallos-French, and features both Brian and Oliver playing various characters.
 Brian likened the video to '1974 TV dating gameshows'.

-Sucker For Love did well in the music charts, entering at #19 and peaking at #9 on the Classic Rock Radio charts between March 31 and April 6.
+"Sucker For Love" did well in the music charts, entering at #19 and peaking at #9 on the Classic Rock radio chart between March 31 and April 6.
 The success of Sucker also made The Bayonets front page news in UK music magazine Clash.
-Capitalizing on the massive success of their debut single, the band decided to push back the release of their subsequent singles by 7 weeks.
+Capitalizing on the success of their debut single, the band decided to push back the release of their subsequent singles by seven weeks.